-LAN: Displays the MAC Address and the private (local) IP settings for the router.

-Wireless LAN: Displays the 2.4GHz wireless MAC Address and your wireless settings such as Network Name (SSID) and Channel.

-Wireless LAN2: Displays the 5GHz wireless MAC Address and your wireless settings such as Network Name (SSID) and Channel.

-LAN Computers: Displays computers and devices that are connected to the router via Ethernet and that are receiving an IP address assigned by the router (DHCP).
+- LAN: Displays the MAC Address and the private (local) IP settings for the router. - Wireless LAN: Displays the 2.4GHz wireless MAC Address and your wireless settings such as Network Name (SSID) and Channel. - Wireless LAN2: Displays the 5GHz wireless MAC Address and your wireless settings such as Network Name (SSID) and Channel. - LAN Computers: Displays a MAC Address and IP Address for each computer and device connected to the router via Ethernet that is receiving an IP address assigned by the router (DHCP).